-Emma Shapiro uses a fluidity of media to discuss memory, empathy, and ancestry with and within the body.
-Using her own body as her primary tool, Ms. Shapiro seeks to represent the human and female form as a timeless event, ephemeral yet fixed through genealogical and physical memory.
+I use a fluidity of media to discuss memory, empathy, and ancestry with and within the body.
+Using my own body as my primary tool, I seek to represent the human and female form as a timeless event, ephemeral yet fixed through genealogical and physical memory.
 I see my body as a vessel for ancestral history -- a link to family lost to anti-semitism and the Irish Famine -- and thus a primal act of resistance against injustice, and a representation of hope.